 * Trevor Brook, broadcast equipment designer - interference allegations implausible - Spectrum 558 + 990 - engineering profession into disrepute

-[In May 1990 Trevor had written to fellow Institute of Electrical Engineers IEE member and IBA Director of Engineering Dr John Forrest about the inept allocation of 558kHz, the availability of other frequencies for Spectrum Radio and how IBA compliance with DTI Radio Caroline jamming wishes brought the profession into disrepute.
+[In May 1990 Trevor had written to fellow Institute of Electrical Engineers (IEE) member and IBA Director of Engineering Dr John Forrest about the inept allocation of 558kHz, the availability of other frequencies in London for Spectrum Radio and how IBA compliance with the DTI's Radio Caroline jamming scheme brought the profession into disrepute.
 Following predictably inadequate coverage, due to Caroline 558, the DTI provided 990 kHz for an additional Spectrum transmitter beside the River Thames at the Fulham Football Craven Cottage stadium.
-Subsequently Trevor resigned from the IEE (now IET).]
+Trevor subsequently resigned from the IEE.]

 Duration: 32m40, Originally broadcast as part of W54: 1st April 1992.
 Repeated 10th May 1992